baranusluel/baranusluel.github.io/index.markdown

     <img class="profile-pic" src="/assets/profile_suit.jpg"/>
     <p>Who am I?<br>
     What do I do?</p>
-    All this and much more answered on my eportfolio!
+    <p style="font-weight: initial">All this and much more answered on my eportfolio!</p>
   </div></a>
   <a href="/blog"><div class="column">
     <h2>Blog</h2>
     <hr>
     <img class="profile-pic" src="/assets/profile_hiking.jpg"/>
     <p>Technology.
 Fitness.
 Learning.</p>
-    <p>That's some of what I'll write about on my personal blog.</p>
+    <p style="font-weight: initial">That's some of what I'll write about on my personal blog.</p>
   </div></a>
 </div>